-Research also shows that where company boards approve non-financial reporting it influences the way boards think about risk and opportunity and how they incorporate it into strategy.
-When reporting becomes mandatory Boards do get involved and organisations have access to new information leading to better decision making.
-But companies tend to ignore mandatory requirements if they are not enforced.
+Research also shows that when company boards approve non-financial reporting, it influences the way boards think about risk and opportunity and how they incorporate it into company strategies.
+When reporting becomes mandatory Boards do get involved and organisations access new information leading to better decision making.
+However, companies tend to ignore mandatory requirements if these are not enforced.

-The NFR Directive must take the opportunity to increase incorporation of the best of the most used frameworks and standards.
+The NFR Directive must also take the opportunity to increase incorporation of the best of the most used frameworks and standards.
 These are the Global Reporting Initiative (GRI) Standards, the integrated reporting framework and the Taskforce on Climate-related Financial Disclosure Recommendations.
-The recently published Sustainable Development Goals Disclosure (SDGD) Recommendations, aligned to all three, facilitate a focus on material sustainability development issues (i.e. those that influence value creation and/or impact) with an emphasis on informing strategy.

-Why enforceable requirements are needed to make sure companies prioritise environmental and social impacts
+Why enforceable requirements are needed to make sure companies focus on environmental and social impacts

-Last week there has been an insightful contribution to the debate about sustainability disclosure in the EU, provided by Carol Adams, Professor of Accounting at Durham University Business School.
+Last week there has been an insightful contribution to the debate about sustainability disclosure in the EU by Carol Adams, Professor of Accounting at Durham University Business School.

-Writing for EURACTIV on 13 May (Europe needs mandatory non-financial reporting to underpin COVID recovery) she sets out why, as part of the review of the EU’s Non-Financial Reporting (NFR) Directive, enforceable requirements are needed to ensure companies prioritise environmental and social impacts Tweet This!.
+Writing for EURACTIV on 13 May (Europe needs mandatory non-financial reporting to underpin COVID recovery), Professor Adams sets out why, as part of the review of the EU’s Non-Financial Reporting (NFR) Directive, enforceable requirements are needed to ensure companies prioritise environmental and social impacts Tweet This!.

-As an academic in this field, and a former chair of GRI’s Stakeholder Council, Carol Adams is well informed about the landscape of corporate transparency and sustainability reporting.
-To summarise the key points she raises in her article:
+As an academic in this field and a former chair of GRI’s Stakeholder Council, Carol Adams is well informed about corporate transparency and sustainability reporting.
+The key points she raises in her article:

 - Transparent disclosure will not occur unless EU reporting requirements are mandatory and enforced by a pro-active regulatory body with powers to require changes.